myshell-ai/AIlice/README.md

 Starting from the most obvious level, a highly dynamic prompt construction makes it less likely for an agent to fall into a loop.
 The influx of new variables from the external environment continuously impacts the LLM, helping it to avoid that pitfall.
 Furthermore, feeding the LLM with all the currently available information can greatly improve its output.
 For example, in automated programming, error messages from interpreters or command lines assist the LLM in continuously modifying the code until the correct result is achieved.
 Lastly, in dynamic prompt construction, new information in the prompts may also come from other agents, which acts as a form of linked inference computation, making the system's computational mechanisms more complex, varied, and capable of producing richer behaviors.

 Separating computational tasks is, from a practical standpoint, due to our limited context window.
 We cannot expect to complete a complex task within a window of a few thousand tokens.
 If we can decompose a complex task so that each subtask is solved within limited resources, that would be an ideal outcome.
 In traditional computing models, we have always taken advantage of this, but in new computing centered around LLMs, this is not easy to achieve.
 The issue is that if one subtask fails, the entire task is at risk of failure.
 Recursion is even more challenging: how do you ensure that with each call, the LLM solves a part of the subproblem rather than passing the entire burden to the next level of the call?
-We have solved the first problem with the IACT architecture in AIlice, and the second problem is theoretically not difficult to solve, but it likely requires a smarter LLM.
+We have solved the first problem with the IACT architecture in Ailice, and the second problem is theoretically not difficult to solve, but it likely requires a smarter LLM.

 The third principle is what everyone is currently working on: having multiple intelligent agents interact and cooperate to complete more complex tasks.
 The implementation of this principle actually addresses the aforementioned issue of subtask failure.
 Multi-agent collaboration is crucial for the fault tolerance of agents in operation.
 In fact, this may be one of the biggest differences between the new computational paradigm and traditional computing: traditional computing is precise and error-free, assigning subtasks only through unidirectional communication (function calls), whereas the new computational paradigm is error-prone and requires bidirectional communication between computing units to correct errors.
 This will be explained in detail in the following section on the IACT framework.